 Are you using moderation as a cop out?
 An excuse to indulge?
 Is moderation the ultimate goal?
 I think across this journey I'd answer yes to all but now, for me, moderation isn't the goal.
 Once you know what if feels like to no longer desire something that doesn't serve you elimination comes natural, on the very rare occasion when you do have it, that's not moderation that's success!

 I recently kicked sugar.
 In hindsight, moderation was sabotaging me.
 And although I consumed it in moderation, and consumed less and less each passing year, there was still an underlying desire for it.
-Now that it is eliminated from my diet, I now no longer desire it.
+Now that it is eliminated from my daily diet, I now no longer desire it.
 If I'm out to lunch and everyone orders dessert, I actually don't want it.
 There is no resistance exercised.
 Why?
-Because I'd moderated it enough over the years that when one day I woke up and said enough.
+Because I'd moderated it enough over the years that eventually it no longer was part of my diet.
 That was it.
 I no longer crave it, need it or desire it.
-That is my first hand knowledge that sugar is an addiction.
-My son also isn't into sugar.
-I now understand why it's so easy for him to not have any when everyone else does.
-He isn't addicted.
-We both prefer nutritiously dense food.
-(Disclaimer, if I'm at a social occasion, for example, and someone has gone to the trouble to make dessert and it's something I like, I'll have some.)
-In the last year months, I've averaged 1 sweet/junk food a month.
-Keeping it real folks.

-Alcohol worked the same, when I slowed down my consumption of alcohol, I considered I was drinking moderately.
+Alcohol worked the same.
+When I slowed down my consumption of alcohol, I considered I was drinking moderately.
 But is 1 x a month but 5 drinks at a time really moderation?
 For others yes.
 For me, no. Especially if I felt miserable the next day.
-As I always did and as my wise son says, alcohol is borrowed time and therefore not a good use of time.
+As I always did and as my wise son says, alcohol is borrowed time, and therefore not a good use of time.
 Over the years, I've moderated my consumption so much, that I could happily go the rest of my life without it.
-I don't say I'm 100% sober, I'm just highly selective.
-In 2018 I don't think I drank on more than 6 different occasions.
+I don't say I'm 100% sober, I'm just highly selective, though I can't remember the last time I had a drink.